Instant comment canvas

 Yes.
 Teams use them to show hype, feedback, and audience reaction inside creator-led campaigns and launch concepts.

 Use PNG for static proof blocks and screenshots.
-Use MP4 when you want to reveal the comment thread gradually in a short-form edit.
+Use video when you want to reveal the comment thread gradually in a short-form edit.

 More generators